Open Your First Bank Account in Canada

 When you deposit a cheque at any bank in Canada, a hold may be placed on it; meaning you can’t access your money right away.
 This is to ensure that the person who wrote the cheque has enough funds to cover the payment.
 The funds will appear in your account, but you won’t be able to access them until the hold is lifted.
 The length of the hold depends on the type of cheque.

 |Type of cheque and Length of the hold|

 |Cheque from an account at a Canadian branch from any Canadian financial institution.||Up to 4 business days|

 |Cheque payable from a U.S. bank account.||Up to 15 business days|

 |Cheque payable from a bank account outside Canada and the U.S.||Up to 25 business days|

 Choosing the right banking package is important – especially for newcomers who are just settling in Canada.
 That’s why we’ve created the RBC Newcomer Advantage™7.
 It includes everything you need to get started financially in Canada:

-- First bank account: Enjoy no monthly fee banking for 9 months8 with the RBC Signature No Limit Banking account.
-This all-inclusive account provides unlimited debit transactions9.
-Plus, with all RBC personal chequing accounts you always enjoy unlimited free e-Transfers.
+- First bank account: This all-inclusive account provides unlimited debit transactions9.
+Plus, with all RBC personal chequing accounts you always enjoy unlimited free Interac e-Transfer transactions.